mahendrapaipuri/ceems/website/docs/components/ceems-api-server.md

 for fetching users and projects/namespaces/tenants data from the underlying resource manager.

-Currently, the CEEMS API server includes SLURM support, and soon OpenStack support will be added.
+Currently, the CEEMS API server supports SLURM, Openstack and k8s resource managers.

 ### Updaters